 In order to keep your system up to date with the latest upgrades and ensure timely warranty support, it is extremely important to register your system.
 To register a device, you need its MAC address.

 To find a Deskset MAC address:

-■ At the Desksets, press MENU, and then press 4.
+For Desksets, at the Desksets, press MENU, then press 4.
 Note the MAC Address line.